Explore Our Curriculum

 REQUIREMENTS

 The Arts Department has a one-credit requirement for all students entering in the ninth grade.
 Entering 10th and 11th graders must earn one-half credit.
-All ninth graders must take an introductory level arts elective.
-Another one-half credit in the performing or applied visual arts is required for graduation.
-Artistically talented ninth graders may take an additional arts course in their first year.
+All ninth graders must take a semester or yearlong arts elective.

 OBJECTIVES